dinodtharinda/PDSA-II-Game-Project/docs/API.md

 ### Iterative Algorithm Solution

-Solves the Tower of Hanoi using the iterative algorithm.
+Solves the Tower of Hanoi using the iterative algorithm and tracks performance metrics.

 - **URL**: `/api/games/tower-of-hanoi/solve/iterative`
 - **Method**: `POST`